News

 Message from the Comptroller Regarding Paper Paychecks

 As a reminder, anyone with a NetID and password are able to set up direct deposit through MySlice.
-The Payroll Office’s website provides step-by-step instructions to enroll in direct deposit.
+The Payroll Office’s website provides step-by-step instructions on how to enroll in the direct deposit option.

 Read the full story at Syracuse University News.